wduquette/molt/notes/journal.md

         e.g., `From<&MoltValue>`, `From<&Vec<String>>`

 ### 2019-07-03 (Wednesday)
+*   Implemented the context cache in Interp, for use by command definitions.
+    *   It's in use by the benchmark app.

 ### 2019-07-02 (Tuesday)
 *   Had an idea for command context far too early this morning.